kenahoo/RHadoop-Wiki/rmr-v1.2-Preview.md

 under the hood for the devs.
 You don't specify I/O details with multiple mapreduce options because it was getting pretty complicated.
 So we have a concept of input specs and output specs, which are created with functions called `make.input.specs` and `make.output.specs`.
 In the simple case these functions take a string argument like `"csv"` or `"json"` and will do the right thing.
 And now for the developers out there.
-If you want full control, you can specify a mode, binary or text, an R function and a java class as arguments to the `make.*.specs` functions above.
+If you want full control, you can specify a mode, `"binary"` or `"text"`, an R function and a java class as arguments to the `make.*.specs` functions above.
 These get called in the following order on each of the records that go though the system:

 <pre>